LendingClub Personal Loan 2023 Review

 Other factors are beyond your control.
 You might apply when LendingClub is particularly busy – during the holiday season, for example.
 And your documents may raise queries.
 For instance, expect to explain any bounced checks on your bank statements.

 Still, having the money in your account (or your creditors’ accounts) within four days is pretty good.
 And it’s what you can expect for a straightforward application.

 Consumer Financial Protection Bureau and LendingClub

 We searched federal regulator the Consumer Financial Protection Bureau’s (CFPB’s) database of consumer complaints.
 For this company, such complaints are listed under Lending Club Corp. rather than LendingClub or LendingClub Corp.

-During the calendar year 2019, the CFPB received 84 complaints under the "installment loans" (another name for personal loans) category.
-Most of those related to problems making payment.
-But some concerned "charged fees or interest you didn't expect."
-So make sure that you understand the company's policies over lender fees before you sign up.
+During the calendar year 2019, the CFPB received 84 complaints under the “installment loans” (another name for personal loans) category.
+Most of those are related to problems making payments.
+But some concerned “charged fees or interest you didn’t expect.”
+So make sure that you understand the company’s policies over lender fees before you sign up.
 Those are origination fees and late fees.

 MoneyRates Editorial LendingClub Rating

 LendingClub may not top the J.D.
 Power survey or have the fewest CFPB complaints, but it has some undeniable strengths.
 And its customers seem to like it – a lot.
 Of 875 personal loan reviews (when this was written) on nationwide, 96% rated it either “excellent” or “great.”